- Describe the roles of male and female reproductive hormones

 - Estrogen levels rise before ovulation, while progesterone levels rise after.

-As women approach their mid-40s to mid-50s, their ovaries begin to lose their sensitivity to FSH and LH.
+As people with ovarian reproductive systems approach their mid-40s to mid-50s, their ovaries begin to lose their sensitivity to FSH and LH.
 Menstrual periods become less frequent and finally cease; this is menopause.
 There are still eggs and potential follicles on the ovaries, but without the stimulation of FSH and LH, they will not produce a viable egg to be released.
-The outcome of this is the inability to have children.
+One outcome of this is the inability to have children.

 The side effects of menopause include hot flashes, heavy sweating (especially at night), headaches, some hair loss, muscle pain, vaginal dryness, insomnia, depression, weight gain, and mood swings.
 Estrogen is involved in calcium metabolism and, without it, blood levels of calcium decrease.
 To replenish the blood, calcium is lost from bone which may decrease the bone density and lead to osteoporosis.
 Supplementation of estrogen in the form of hormone replacement therapy (HRT) can prevent bone loss, but the therapy can have negative side effects.
 While HRT is thought to give some protection from colon cancer, osteoporosis, heart disease, macular degeneration, and possibly depression, its negative side effects include increased risk of: stroke or heart attack, blood clots, breast cancer, ovarian cancer, endometrial cancer, gall bladder disease, and possibly dementia.

-A reproductive endocrinologist is a physician who treats a variety of hormonal disorders related to reproduction and infertility in both men and women.
+A reproductive endocrinologist is a physician who treats a variety of hormonal disorders related to reproduction and infertility.
 The disorders include menstrual problems, infertility, pregnancy loss, sexual dysfunction, and menopause.
 Doctors may use fertility drugs, surgery, or assisted reproductive techniques (ART) in their therapy.
 ART involves the use of procedures to manipulate the egg or sperm to facilitate reproduction, such as in vitro fertilization.

 Reproductive endocrinologists undergo extensive medical training, first in a four-year residency in obstetrics and gynecology, then in a three-year fellowship in reproductive endocrinology.
 To be board certified in this area, the physician must pass written and oral exams in both areas.